monix/monix.io/_tut/docs/3x/eval/task.md

 **NOTE:** If you have the possibility, prefer explicitly using `Task` operators instead of those provided by Cats syntax.
-Their default implementations are derived from other methods and thus often much slower than optimized `Task` versions.
+Their default implementations are derived from other methods and are often much slower than optimized `Task` versions.

 Refer to the table below to see corresponding methods: